splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 What are MetricSets?
 =========================

 MetricSets are metric time series you can use to track the performance of specific metrics over time.
 To help you analyze your service performance, APM provides two kinds of MetricSets: Troubleshooting MetricSets and Monitoring MetricSets.
-Troubleshooting MetricSets are for high-cardinality troubleshooting, while Monitoring MetricSets leverage the Infrastructure Monitoring platform for real-time monitoring and alerting.
+Troubleshooting MetricSets are for high-cardinality troubleshooting while Monitoring MetricSets leverage the Infrastructure Monitoring platform for real-time monitoring and alerting.

 APM provides a collection of MetricSets by default, and you can index additional span tags to generate additional Troubleshooting MetricSets, and optionally add additional custom dimensionalized Monitoring MetricSets.
 See :ref:`apm-MetricSets` for an overview of the types of MetricSets in APM and a list of the MetricSets you receive by default.